UAE: Party games for 60-year-olds? Fun meetups help elderly beat loneliness

 “We are all grandparents,” she said.
 “We have lived a full life but we still have a lot to contribute to society.
 We were all strangers but now, a deep friendship has been built.”

-Geriatric consultant Dr Rahul Unnikrishnan explained why such bonds of friendship are extremely important.
+Specialist Geriatrician, Dr Rahul Unnikrishnan, explained why such bonds of friendship are extremely important.
 “With ageing, there is social isolation,” he said.
 “As people get older, they lose their social skills, have cognitive impairment and suffer from lack of mobility.
 It is important to have places where older folks can mingle again.”

 Elderly people should have a club or a majlis where they can play board games, mingle with others their age and socialise, he said.
 “There should also be some outlet for them to play traditional games or sing and dance as these are activities they might have done in their youth,” he said.
 “These bring back happy memories, which is great for stimulating their brain and making them feel like an important part of society.”